KDE/digikam-doc/getting_started/introduction.rst

 Plugins and External Services
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Some optional plugins or modules (e.g., for exporting to remote web services) may require an Internet connection to function.
+Some optional plugins or modules (e.g., for exporting to remote Web-Services) may require an Internet connection to function.
 If you choose to use these features, we recommend reviewing the privacy policies of the third-party services involved, as digiKam has no control over their data practices.
+See the relevant `Privacy Policy for these Web-Services <https://www.digikam.org/support/privacy_policy/>`_.

 Application Compliance
 ~~~~~~~~~~~~~~~~~~~~~~

-digiKam is designed to be **`GDPR-compliant<https://en.wikipedia.org/wiki/General_Data_Protection_Regulation>`_**.
+digiKam is designed to be `GDPR-compliant <https://en.wikipedia.org/wiki/General_Data_Protection_Regulation>`_.
 As an open-source project, we prioritize transparency, user control, and the protection of personal data.

 Your Rights
 ~~~~~~~~~~~